 Though parts of it are problematic, perhaps even redundant with time, the book boasts so many inspiring tidbits that I kept highlighting them as I read along.
 I checked the number of highlighted portions in the end and realised I easily had around 50.
 Hence, I’ve compiled them all in a blog post.
 Hope I follow even half of them myself.

 Don’t worry—this blog post isn’t the full book.
 In fact, it’s only the tip of the iceberg.
 So, go immerse yourself in this culinary adventure called Kitchen Confidential.
 For now, in no particular order, here’s a snapshot of what I’ve taken from the book.

 Keeping a calm mind

-Staying relaxed during a tirade Bourdain received as a student at the Culinary Institute of America deflated the rebuker like a fallen soufflé and even made him treat Bourdain nicely from then on.
-Can vouch for this philosophy based on a few personal experiences.
+Staying relaxed during a tirade Anthony Bourdain received as a student at the Culinary Institute of America deflated the rebuker like a fallen soufflé and even made him treat Bourdain nicely from then on.
+I can vouch for this philosophy based on a few personal experiences.

 Always asking for more

 Whether quoting prices for his catering venture in Provincetown or negotiating his salary with a top restaurant in NYC, Anthony Bourdain usually asked for more—sometimes even beyond what he thought he deserved.
 “We knew well how much these people [local business owners] were paying for cocaine—and that the more coke cost, the more people wanted it.”
 Okay, the coke logic might be a bit too much, but you get the point.

 Weekends spell packed houses for restaurants.
 They’re, hence, the time for dishing out crowd-pleasers—“quick, simple, easily plated” dishes whose names the general public can easily pronounce.
 Quality, leisurely meals are usually reserved for weekday diners.
 No fixed rules here, of course—every business has a different audience, which can only be found out through constant research.